uhub/awesome-actionscript-sorted/README.md

 ### Protocols

 * [LucasLorentz/AS3RtmpClient](https://github.com/LucasLorentz/AS3RtmpClient) - A proof of concept AS3 RtmpClient using sockets, based on Flazr.
-* [nexussays/git-as3](https://github.com/nexussays/git-as3) - A pure Actionscript implementation of git
+* [nexussays/git-as3](https://github.com/nexussays/git-as3) - A pure AS3 implementation of Git
 * [bluef/kuching](https://github.com/bluef/kuching) - a lightweight XMPP library for Actionscript 3
+* [mikkoh/AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - An implementation of Apple's Airplay written in Actionscript 3.
+* [borisreitman/CrossXHR](https://github.com/borisreitman/CrossXHR) - Cross Domain XHR: A drop-in replacement for XmlHttpRequest object.
+* [aemoncannon/croqodile](https://github.com/aemoncannon/croqodile) - AS3/Erlang implementation of the Croquet project's TeaTime protocol.
+Provides a simple framework for creating distributed, multi-user flash applications.
+* [yicui/BitTube-on-Flash](https://github.com/yicui/BitTube-on-Flash) - The new BitTube system based on the Adobe RTMFP protocol

 ### Email